 the air is tinged with gasoline.

 I moved this week.
-I wanted to see the city from a little higher up.
+I wanted to see the city from higher up.

 But on the ground…